Skip to main content

 Result: Products tagged with campaign-spring are lifted strongly toward the top, new arrivals are lifted into the upper-middle, and products tagged with both receive the combined lift.
 Non-matching best sellers remain competitive based on their organic sales.

-Highlight recently published products (multiplicative mode)
+Highlight recently published products (Amplify strong performers)

 Give recently published products a boost without completely overriding popularity:

-1. Soft Boost: published_at > 30 days ago (Boost Mode: Multiplicative, Boost Strength: 0.75, Decay Rate: 150)
+1. Soft Boost: published_at > 30 days ago (Boost Mode: Amplify strong performers, Boost Strength: 0.75, Decay Rate: 150)

 2. Sort by: Total Sales - Descending